 Sleep Apnea Therapy in Medford Helps Patients Rest Easier

 If you regularly experience loud, chronic snoring at night or constant feelings of exhaustion throughout each morning, sleep apnea may be the cause.
-Many patients don’t realize that a dentist can actually help treat this dangerous condition, but at Island Daily Dental Care, we take pride in being able to help you achieve a full, uninterrupted night of high-quality sleep through customized oral appliance therapy.
+Many patients don’t realize that a dentist can actually help treat this dangerous condition, but at The Smilist Medford, we take pride in being able to help you achieve a full, uninterrupted night of high-quality sleep through customized oral appliance therapy.
 Contact our Medford, NY practice today if you’re interested in scheduling your first appointment with one of our highly experienced doctors.
 We serve patients from all over Long Island!

 What is Sleep Apnea?

 Obstructive sleep apnea (OSA) occurs when the patient’s airway becomes partially or fully blocked as they sleep.
 This blockage results in a dangerous lowering of oxygen levels, which signals the brain to awaken the patient so that proper breathing can be resumed.
 While most people won’t even remember these brief interruptions in the morning, they can happen dozens or even hundreds of times each and every night, resulting in deeply fractured sleep.
 The presence of sleep apnea has been shown to negatively affect overall health as well, being linked with higher blood pressure and risk of heart disease/stroke.
 Common symptoms include:

 - Instances of severe headaches and/or sore throat upon waking

 - Frequent trips to the bathroom throughout the night